A healthy diet in early life improves cognition in old age, according to a study

 Early Years Are Crucial for Cognitive Development

 The study’s findings underscore the importance of establishing healthy dietary patterns early in life.
 Those who adhered to a nutritious diet from a young age, particularly before the age of 50, showed the most pronounced cognitive benefits.
-The researchers believe that this could be attributed to the formation of healthy eating habits that endure over time, or perhaps a nutritional boost during childhood that continues to support brain development throughout life.
+The researchers believe that this might be attributed to the formation of healthy eating habits that endure over time, or perhaps a nutritional boost during childhood that continues to support brain development throughout life.

 Benefits of a Healthy Diet Extend Beyond Childhood